111-55-7Relevant academic research and scientific papers

 The invention discloses a method for synthesizing glycol diacetate under the catalytic action of an acidic immobilized ionic liquid.
 Under the catalytic action of an acidic immobilized ionic liquid, ethylene glycol and acetic acid used as raw materials are directly esterified to synthesize the glycol diacetate in a batch rectification tower, wherein the acidic immobilized ionic liquid is an acidic ionic liquid immobilized on the surface or in the pores of a support.
 The method has the advantages of high reaction selectivity, mild conditions, high raw material conversion rate and the like, and the catalyst can be easily separated from the reaction system and is recyclable.
 The glycol diacetate yield of the method can reach 99.4%, and the reaction selectivity can reach 99.5% above.

-Method for synthesizing vinyl acetate
+Method for synthesis of vinyl acetate

 -

-Synthetic method for vinyl acetate
+Method for preparing vinyl acetate

 -